Program database: Applications

 When a program is debugged, the debugger loads debugging information from the PDB file and uses it to locate symbols or relate current execution state of a program source code.
 Microsoft Visual Studio uses PDB files as its primary file format for debugging information.

 Another use of PDB files is in services that collect crash data from users and relate it to the specific parts of the source code that cause (or are involved in) the crash.

 Microsoft compilers will, under appropriate options, store information in a single PDB about types found in the compiled sources.
 Debug information specific to each source is stored in the compiled object file, and contains references to types in the PDB.
 Each compilation will add to the PDB any types that are not already found there, so that references in already compiled object files remain valid.

 The Microsoft linker, under appropriate options, builds a complete new PDB which combines the debug information found in its input modules, the types referenced by those modules, and other information generated by the linker.
-If the link is performed incrementally, an existing PDB is modified by adding replacing only the information pertaining to added or replaced modules, and adding any new types not already in the PDB.
+If the link is performed incrementally, an existing PDB is modified by adding or replacing only the information pertaining to added or replaced modules, and adding any new types not already in the PDB.

 PDB files are usually removed from the programs' distribution package.
 They are used by developers during debugging to save time and gain insight.